hahahahahaiyiwen/agent-conference/README.md

 ## Introduction

-Introducing AgentConference, a system that leverages general-purpose models with minimal prompt engineering to orchestrate debates and form consensus, creating a "meta-agent" evaluator that's dynamic, collaborative, and less prone to the biases of a single LLM judge.
+Introducing agent-conference, a multi-agent system that leverages general-purpose models with minimal prompt engineering to orchestrate debates and form consensus, creating a "meta-agent" evaluator that's dynamic, collaborative, and less prone to the biases of a single LLM judge.

 ## Quick Start